ywm21/94-870/final_project_yash.md

 3. I also think that mentioning the Paris Climate Agreement in the beginning is a good idea.
 I could just incorporate it into the title slide, along with the call-to-action as I would like to it at the start of the presentation as well as the end.

 4. I have also removed the world map chart where I was trying to show the scale of the population in Asia.
 I think it's fairly obvious to most people.
 Removing it will also free up valuable time.
+And since every interviewee said that the story was too fast, I think this is a much needed revision.

 **Here is a new storyboard outline with the aforementioned changes:**